 The people of Brantford are healthy and prosperous.
 They live in complete communities that are inclusive, accessible, compact and well connected for all modes of travel.
-Residents have access to a range of community services and recreational amenities to support their well-being.
+Residents of all ages have access to a range of housing, community services and recreational amenities to support their well-being.